 Surgical masks are designed to be worn in one direction only.
-However, it can be difficult to know which way round the face mask should go.
+However, it can be difficult to know which way round a medical face mask should go.
 Should the blue side face out, or in?
-Some face masks are white all over, which way round should these white face masks go?
+Some surgical masks are white all over, which way round should these white face masks go?

 In this post, we’ll cover the correct way to wear a surgical face mask, and why it’s important to make sure you’re wearing it the correct way round.